kleinomicslab/mrbin/README.md

 * Plotting a PCA
 * Saving bins and parameters to the hard drive

-After finishing, a PCA can be displayed. mrbin() also returns a list containing two variables:
+After finishing, a PCA can be displayed. mrbin() also returns a list containing three variables:

 * bins: A matrix containing bin data for all samples, Depending on the option you chose, the data will be cleaned up and scaled.
 * parameters: A list containing all parameters used to create the bin matrix.
 * factors: A vector containing group names for all samples.

-Two text files may be written to the working directory:
+Up to three files may be written to the chosen directory:
 * A .txt file containing all parameters.
 This file can be reloaded to R using recreatemrbin("filename").
 This will enable reusing parameters used in a previous run and can help increase reproducibility.
 * A .csv file containing the bin data for use in other software tools.
+* A .pdf file containing quality control plots, including a PCA plot

 ### Recreating Data and Parameters
 In order to create reproducible results, mrbin will save the used parameters to a text file.
 Please keep this file.
 You may want to share this file in a data repository when publishing your findings.